 Sinead and personal life

-Sinead is unmarried and there have been no relationships discussed of her.
+Sinead is unmarried and there have been no relationships discussed with her.
 She has no boyfriend or husband and children.
 She is probably single.